Silk Threadwrapping Flower Apprentice

 Moon rising above waves, also made by Dayu

-She continues, “I also have know other people experimenting with various styles.
+She continues, “I also know other people experimenting with various styles.
 One girl is making these incredibly complex birds.

 Phoenix by artist Yaya has a cat (“鸭鸭有只猫”)